Bypassing memory safety mechanisms through speculative control flow hijacks: Mitigations

-The \Code{lfence} mitigation shows a high overhead in 9 out of 12 benchmarks, the highest being \Code{100\%}, in the \SSP All case with \Code{xalancbmk}.
-Return address masking incurs a significantly lower, albeit still significant performance penalty, reaching a maximum of 13\% for the same benchmark.
+The results are shown in \prettyref{fig:ssp-mitigations}.
+The \Code{lfence} mitigation shows a high overhead in 9 out of 12 benchmarks, the highest being $100$\%, in the \SSP All case with \Code{xalancbmk}.
+Return address masking incurs a significantly lower, albeit still not negligible performance penalty, reaching a maximum of $13$\% for the same benchmark.

-Based on this evaluation, we find the return address masking mitigation to be viable and superior to the \Code{lfence} mitigation: the overhead of vanilla \SSP (shown in \prettyref{fig:ssp-benchmarks} on SPECint CPU 2006 is at most 9\%, in the case of \SSP All on \Code{xalancbmk}).
-In addition, we note that most Linux distributions either use the \SSP Loose or \SSP Strong options, both of which incur a low overhead on all \SSP benchmarks: we record a maximum of 2.1\% overhead over the \SSP Disabled baseline.
-With return address masking, the maximum overhead becomes 2.7\% over the \SSP Disabled baseline.
+Based on this evaluation, we find the return address masking mitigation to be viable and superior to the \Code{lfence} mitigation: the overhead of vanilla \SSP (shown in \prettyref{fig:ssp-benchmarks} on SPECint CPU 2006 is at most $9$\%, in the case of \SSP All on \Code{xalancbmk}).
+In addition, we note that most Linux distributions either use the \SSP Loose or \SSP Strong options, both of which incur a low overhead on all \SSP benchmarks: we record a maximum of $2.1$\% overhead over the \SSP Disabled baseline.
+With return address masking, the maximum overhead becomes $2.7$\% over the \SSP Disabled baseline.
 We conclude that return address masking does not impose a significant overhead with the most commonly used \SSP compiler options.